nais/doc/docs/observability/frontend/README.md

 For a quick start, use our predefined [web vitals dashboard](https://grafana.nav.cloud.nais.io/d/k8g_nks4z/frontend-web-vitals) to start visualizing and gain insights.

+## Troubleshooting

+### Content Security Policy

+If CSP is enabled for your application, you need to add the telemetry collector endpoint to `connect-src`.

 <!-- Local Variables: -->
 <!-- jinx-languages: "en_US" -->
 <!-- End: -->